 Responsibility for securing new placement rests with the resident if he/she initiates the move.
 However, the social services department of the current facility is required to provide assistance.
-In a Personal Care Home or a Family Care Home, the administrator may give assistance but is not required to do so.
+In an Assisted Living Community, Personal Care Home, or Family Care Home, the administrator may give assistance but is not required to do so.